prav-arch/MonitorL1V4/README.md

 #### Prerequisites

 - Python 3.9+
-- ClickHouse (or the application will fallback to SQLite)
+- ClickHouse (or the application will fallback to PostgreSQL, then SQLite)
 - (Optional) OLLAMA for external LLM integration

 #### Installation